-The reader is referred to the earlier version (V22\June and July 2022) for more details on nirmatrelvir and ritonavir (Paxlovid).
+The reader is referred to the earlier version (V22 June and July 2022) and Details in früheren subchapter 3.1 for more details on nirmatrelvir and ritonavir (Paxlovid).
+Versionen increased risk of the disease becoming severe [55].

-On January 27, 2022 EMA's human medicines committee (CHMP) has recommended granting a conditional marketing authorisation for the oral antiviral medicine Paxlovid (PF-07321332 / ritonavir) for the treatment of COVID-19 in adults who do not require supplemental oxygen and who are at increased risk of the disease becoming severe [46].
 The European Commission authorised the COVID-19 treatment Paxlovid, following evaluation by EMA on January 28, 2022.

-Jän 2022:
+On January 27, 2022 EMA's human medicines committee (CHMP) has recommended granting a conditional marketing authorisation for the oral antiviral medicine Paxlovid (PF-07321332 / ritonavir) for the treatment of COVID-19 in adults who do not require supplemental oxygen and who are at

-EMA vorläufige Zulassung für mild-moderat Hoch-Risiko Erkrankte
+Jän 2022: EMA vorläufige Zulassung für mild-moderat Hoch-Risiko Erkrankte

-On December 22, 2021 FDA issued EUA for Paxlovid (nirmatrelvir tablets and ritonavir tablets, co-packaged for oral use) for the treatment of mild-to-moderate coronavirus disease (COVID-19) in adults and pediatric patients (12 years of age and older weighing at least 40 kilograms or about 88 pounds) with positive results of direct SARS-CoV-2 testing, and who are at high risk for progression to severe COVID-19, including hospitalization or death.
+On December 22, 2021 FDA issued EUA for Paxlovid (nirmatrelvir tablets and ritonavir tablets, co-packaged for oral use) for the treatment of mild-tomoderate coronavirus disease (COVID-19) in adults and pediatric patients (12 years of age and older weighing at least 40 kilograms or about 88 pounds) with positive results of direct SARS-CoV-2 testing, and who are at high risk for progression to severe COVID-19, including hospitalization or death.
 It should be initiated as soon as possible after diagnosis of COVID-19 and within five days of symptom onset.